ucdavisdatalab/workshop_intro_to_sql/README.md

 ## Prerequisites

 No prior programming experience is necessary.
-Before the workshop, learners
+Prior experience working with data is recommended.
-should:
+Before the workshop, learners should:

 * Install [SQLiteStudio][sqlitestudio] and verify that it runs.
 See the [install guide][install] for details.